mgree/ffs/docs/ffs.1.md

 formats to filesystems.
 Here are the different types and how they're mapped to a filesystem:

+auto

+: Automatically detected.
+The following order is used for UTF-8 encodable data: null, boolean, integer, float, datetime, string.
+If data can't be encoded in UTF-8, it will always be bytes.

 boolean

 : Mapped to a **file**.
 Either *true* or *false*.

 bytes

 : Mapped to a **file**.
-When serializing back to format, it will be encoded in base64.
+When saving, bytes are typically encoded in base64.

 datetime